Your Medical Examination Exam in U.S.

-When setting the appointment ask what to bring.
+When setting the appointment with the Civil Surgeon ask what to bring.
 Many doctors require that you provide a copy of your Medical Record(s).
 Some doctors ask for a copy of the Notification for the AOS Interview.

 The doctor completes Form I-693 Report of Medical Examination and Vaccination Record, Parts 1 and 2.
 You must beforehand print these forms to bring with you.
 You must complete Part II of Form I-693 but not sign it as that must be done at the end of the exam.